pbaronti/Parent/README.md

 This repository includes 4 submodules:
 - `steplogger`: An Android app that includes :
-    - an overlay-based  GUI that presents buttons users can press to record the current timestamp.
+    - an overlay-based  GUI that presents a button that a competitor can press to record the current timestamp.
-    - a logging service designed to log the positions computed by a competitor app, and to log the timestamps of clicks on the overlay buttons;
+    - a logging service that logs the positions computed by a competitor app, and to log the timestamps of clicks on the overlay button;
 - `steplogger_fullscreen`: A variant of `steplogger` that runs as a full-screen app (buttons are full-screen instead of small overlays).
 - `steplogger_client`: An Android test app that generates fake positions and invokes the logging system of `steplogger`/`steplogger_fullscreen`.
 - `evaalscore`: The octave/matlab code used to evaluate competitor apps.

-**To clone this repo with all submodules run command**
+**To clone this repo with all submodules run command:**
 ```
     git clone --recursive https://github.com/wnlab-isti/IPIN-competition_track1.git
 ```